NHL Free Agents 2026: Top 50 List by Position

 Who is the best NHL free agent in 2026?

 Alex Tuch (29, Buffalo Sabres) is the top 2026 free agent after the Kaprizov, Eichel, and Connor extensions removed the true elite tier.
 Tuch posted 32 goals and 63 points through the 2025-26 regular season and is a 200-foot winger who plays both special teams.
-John Carlson (36, WSH) is the top defensive free agent; Sergei Bobrovsky (37) is the only legitimate starting goalie on the board.
+John Carlson (36, ANA — traded from Washington at the March 6 deadline) is the top defensive free agent; Sergei Bobrovsky (37) is the only legitimate starting goalie on the board.
 Expect Tuch's contract to land between 7×$8M and 7×$9.5M AAV depending on Buffalo's playoff run.

 When does NHL free agency open in 2026?